Most Effective Products

 TopShot application on Chicory

-2,4-D Amine Selective Post-Emergent Herbicide is a emulsifiable concentrate product that travels throughout the weed and roots for complete elimination.
-Fahrenheit Herbicide is a effective water-dispersable granule product that delivers complete broad-spectrum control over broadleaf and grassy weeds like chicory.
+2,4-D Amine Selective Post-Emergent Herbicide is an emulsifiable concentrate product that travels throughout the weed and roots for complete elimination.
+Fahrenheit Herbicide is an effective water-dispersable granule product that delivers complete broad-spectrum control over broadleaf and grassy weeds like chicory.

-Determine how much product material to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
-For acreage, take the square footage and divide by one acre (square footage / 43,560 sq. ft. = acres).
+Measure the square footage of the treatment area to determine how much product material to use.
+To do this, measure the length and width of the treatment area in feet and multiply them together (length X width = square footage).
+For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).

 To make spot treatments of chicory weed in cool-seasoned grasses, mix 1/4 pint of 2,4-D Amine Selective Post-Emergent Herbicide in 3 gallons of water or 1 1/3 fl. oz. of product into 1 gallon of water.